-One of PVS-Studio users forwarded a bug report to us containing the following:
+One of PVS-Studio users forwarded a bug report to us.

 Exception message: The system cannot find the file specified.
 Exception from HRESULT: 0x80070002) Stack: EnvDTE.TextPoint get_StartPoint() at (0).
 Void BuildEvents_OnBuildDone(EnvDTE.vsBuildScope, EnvDTE.vsBuildAction) at C:\Users\evg\Documents\SVN\CCnetBuild\ Local PVS-Studio Setup\WorkDir\PVS-Studio\ PVS-Studio\VsPkg.cs(939).